Are e-bike retrofit kits legal and safe?

 November 6, 2024

-Retrofit e-bike kits are a increasingly popular, particularly for those on a tight budget.
-These kits allow a regular bicycle to be converted into an e-bike at a fraction of the cost of a fully assembled bike.
+Retrofit e-bike kits are an increasingly popular choice, particularly for those on a tight budget as they allow a regular bicycle to be converted into an e-bike at a fraction of the cost of a fully assembled bike.

 {{cta-ebike}}